rrthomas/mit/src/feature/30-specializer/README.md

 -------------

 First, make a trace file for the program you want to run fast.
-Currently, this requires using another version of SMite, e.g. the "master" branch.
+Currently, this requires using another version of Mit, e.g. the "master" branch.
 Run it like
 this:

-    $ smite --trace /tmp/myprog.trace myprog [arguments]
+    $ mit --trace /tmp/myprog.trace myprog [arguments]

 An empty file is also acceptable as a trace file.
 Of course it won't make a very fast interpreter.
 However, the option of using an empty trace file is